patrickpichler/going-minimal/talk.md

 Let's dive right into containerizing the application then.

-Now lets get to it.
 We first use a simple Dockerfile approach.
 The application is going to be built as part of the Dockerfile build, which means, we need the Golang toolchain installed.
 To keep things simple we are going to use `golang:1.21.3-bookworm` as our base image.

 Take a look at the resulting Dockerfile.
 It is pretty straight forward.
 Time to build the image.
 Alright, didn't take too long.
 Now, care to guess the size of the resulting image?
 Any suggestions?